 The Last Full Measure

 In the early morning hours of May 27, 1968, Private Larry Caravetta’s Army battalion came under intense rocket and mortar fire from a large North Vietnamese force.
 A cannoneer for the battalion, Caravetta was an inspiration to his comrades as he expertly shifted ammunition, prepared powder charges, and exposed himself to direct enemy fire to take out a recoilless rifle unit.
-Caravetta was mortally wounded later in the engagement, earning a Bronze Star, Purple Heart and Good Conduct Medal for his bravery.
-Per tradition, the family was given one of the spent shells from the 21-gun salute at his burial in Arlington National Cemetery.
+Caravetta was mortally wounded later in the engagement, earning a Bronze Star with a “V” for Valor for his bravery along with a Purple Heart and Good Conduct Medal.
+Per tradition, the family was given one of the spent shells from the “three volleys of fire” at his burial in Arlington National Cemetery.
 “That’s what really got to me,” his brother Rick says.
 “I can’t even watch a 21-gun salute on television anymore, it just breaks me up.”